 Parents/Carers of children with identified needs or those who have concerns are welcome to contact the SENCO to discuss their child.
-Parents/Carers of children with identified needs are invited to collaborate the Pupil Profile and SEND Support Plans.
+Parents/Carers of children with identified needs are invited to collaborate when producing Ways To Help sheets.
 These are used by all Teachers, Learning Mentors and Teaching Assistants to help optimise and personalise the learning experience.